bigcommerce/dev-docs/docs/stencil-docs/reference-docs/front-matter-reference.md

  {{/each}}
  {{/if}}
   ```
-If the query specified in Front matter is invalid, the context `gql` attribute will return `errors` block, e.g.:
+If the query specified in front matter is invalid, the context `gql` attribute will return `errors` block, e.g.:
 ```html
 {
   "gql": {